Updated

 - surveillance video, and/or

-In some cases, intoxication may be a defense to burglary if the defendant was too incapacitated to form intent.11
+In some cases, intoxication may be a defense to burglary if you were too incapacitated to form intent.14

-As long as the defense attorney can raise a reasonable doubt that the defendant had burglarious intent, the charge should be dismissed.
+As long as the defense attorney can raise a reasonable doubt that you had burglarious intent, the charge should be dismissed.

 Sometimes the police arrest the wrong person for burglary.
-Typical reasons for these mistaken arrests include:
+Typical reasons for these mistaken arrests include that you:

-- The defendant was falsely accused by someone else out of revenge or anger,
+- were falsely accused by someone else out of revenge or anger,

-- The defendant has the same name as the real perpetrator.
+- have the same name as the real perpetrator.

 Furthermore, many alleged burglary incidents occur by masked perpetrators in the dark of night.
 So it may be very difficult to discern the identity of the suspect through eyewitnesses or surveillance video.
-And this could lead to the wrong person getting charged.
+This could lead to you getting wrongly charged.

-If the defense attorney can show that the prosecutors’ evidence is too unreliable or inadequate to identify the defendant as the burglar, then the charge should be dismissed.
+If the defense attorney can show that the prosecutors’ evidence is too unreliable or inadequate to identify you as the burglar, then the criminal charge should be dismissed.

-Occasionally police make mistakes that violate defendants’ rights.
+Occasionally police make mistakes that violate your rights.
 Examples of such police misconduct include:

 - Coercing a confession,